 Lifeline Program

 Lifeline is a federal assistance program in the US that provides discounted phone and internet services to low-income households.
-Besides discount internet prices, they also offer a one-time discount on any eligible device you purchase, that includes iPad.
+The program is designed to help low-income families stay connected and access important resources online.

 Here’s how it works: